colbyfayock/hyper-bros-trading-workshop/lessons/06 - Customize Snipcart shopping cart.md

 Override the Snipcart shopping cart custom properties to match your brand styles.

-> Tip: I recommend creating a \_snipcart.scss file at the top of the styles directory and importing that into the main globals.scss file.
+> Tip: You can find \_snipcart.scss at the top of the styles directory to use for Snipcart-specific styling.

 #### Where We'll Make Changes
 * `src/styles/_snipcart.scss`